Dire Straits: 1977–1979: Early years and first two albums

 The group's first album, Dire Straits, was recorded at Basing Street studios in Notting Hill, London in February 1978, at a cost of £12,500.
 Produced by Muff Winwood, it was first released in the United Kingdom on Vertigo Records, then a division of Phonogram Inc. It came to the attention of A&R representative Karin Berg, working at Warner Bros.
 Records in New York City.
 She felt that it was the kind of music audiences were hungry for, but only one person in her department agreed at first.
 Many of the songs on the album reflected Mark Knopfler's experiences in Newcastle, Leeds and London.
 "Down to the Waterline" recalled images of life in Newcastle; "In the Gallery" is a tribute to Leeds sculptor/artist Harry Phillips (father of Steve Phillips); "Wild West End" and "Lions" were drawn from Knopfler's early days in the capital.

 That year, Dire Straits began a tour as opening band for Talking Heads, after the re-released "Sultans of Swing" finally started to climb the UK charts.
 This led to a United States recording contract with Warner Bros.
 Records; before the end of 1978, Dire Straits had released their self-titled debut worldwide.
 They received more attention in the US, but also arrived at the top of the charts in Canada, Australia and New Zealand.
 Dire Straits eventually went top 10 in every European country.

 The following year, Dire Straits embarked on their first North American tour.
 They played 51 sold-out concerts over a 38-day period.
-"Sultans of Swing" scaled the charts to No. 4 in the United States and No. 8 in the United Kingdom.
+"Sultans of Swing" scaled the charts to No. 4 in the US and No. 8 in the United Kingdom.
 The song was one of Dire Straits' biggest hits and became a fixture in the band's live performances.
 Bob Dylan, who had seen the band play in Los Angeles, was so impressed that he invited Mark Knopfler and drummer Pick Withers to play on his next album, Slow Train Coming.

 Recording sessions for the group's second album, Communiqué, took place in December 1978 at Compass Point Studios in Nassau, Bahamas.
 Released in June 1979, Communiqué was produced by Jerry Wexler and Barry Beckett and went to No. 1 on the German album charts, with the debut album Dire Straits simultaneously at No. 3.
 In the United Kingdom, the album peaked at No. 5 in the album charts.
 Featuring the single "Lady Writer", the second album continued in a similar vein to the first and displayed the expanding scope of Knopfler's lyricism on the opening track, "Once Upon a Time in the West".
 In the coming year, however, this approach began to change, along with the group's line-up.